Exact thresholds for Ising-Gibbs samplers on general graphs: Spatial mixing

 \subsection{Continuous time to discrete time}

-\begin{lemma} Suppose that in continuous time starting from the all $+$ and all $-$ configurations the Gibbs sampler under the monotone coupling couples with probability at least $\frac78$ by time $T\geq 1$.
-Then the Gibbs sampler in discrete time under the monotone coupling couples with probability at least $1-\frac1{2e}$ by time $\lceil 5Tn \rceil $ and hence has mixing time at most $\lceil 5Tn\rceil$. \end{lemma}

-\begin{proof} Let $M$ denote the number of updates of the continuous dynamics up to time $T$.
+\begin{lemma} Suppose that in continuous time starting from the all $+$ and all $-$ configurations the Gibbs sampler under the monotone coupling couples with probability at least $\frac78$ by time $T\geq1$.
+Then the Gibbs sampler in discrete time under the monotone coupling couples with probability at least $1-\frac1{2e}$ by time $\lceil5Tn \rceil$ and hence has mixing time at most $\lceil5Tn\rceil$. \end{lemma} \begin{pf} Let $M$ denote the number of updates of the continuous dynamics up to time $T$.
 Then $M$ is distributed as a Poisson random variable with mean $Tn$.
 For some integer $m$, the final state of the continuous time Gibbs sampler conditioned on $M=m$ is the same as the final state of the discrete Gibbs sampler with $m$ steps.
-So the probability of coupling in the discrete time after $m$ steps is at least $\frac78 - P(\hbox{Po}(Tn)>m)$.
-So if $m\geq 5Tn$ then by Markov's Theorem
+So the probability of coupling in the discrete time after $m$ steps is at least $\frac78 - P(\operatorname{Po}(Tn)>m)$.
+So if $m\geq5Tn$, then by Markov's theorem,